Egypt’s women are rising up against sexual violence. Others are still being jailed for TikToks.

 “In Egyptian society, there is a huge stigma that follows survivors of sexual assault,” said Amr Magdi, Egypt researcher for Human Rights Watch.
 “They are pushed to be silent and keep what happened to themselves, which brings continuous trauma.”

-Many universities and workplaces have either no or weak sexual harassment policies.
-Egypt’s penal code is sorely in need of amendments to better protect rape and assault survivors.
+Many universities and workplaces have either weak or no sexual harassment policies.
+Egypt’s penal code is sorely in need of amendments to better protect rape and assault survivors, activists say.
 There still isn’t a law that criminalizes domestic violence, despite years of promises by officials to address this legal gap.
-Existing laws to punish sexual offenders have not been adequately enforced.
+Existing laws to punish sexual offenders have not always been enforced.

 Without the pressure of the social media campaign, Magdi said, it is unlikely “the government would have taken any action” against the student now facing multiple allegations from Egyptian prosecutors.
 Egypt’s State Information Service did not respond to two requests for comment.